 Moregram to Botolbari more (after Raiganj) :

 Most of the road has been converted into a 4 lane divided highway barring portions before Farakka, Malda and Raiganj.
 The surface is not as good as the Durgapur Expressway but is good enough.
-From around Itahar the divided highway ends and it is undivided after that.
+From around Itahar the divided highway ends.
 The road surface after Itahar has also been patched up.

 Botolbari road to Dhantola :

-The 60 odd kms road stretch has superb road surface.
-For the initial 25 kms the road is very narrow and it is difficult to pass wide vehicles.
-This road through villages will let you bypass the jam at Dalkhola which occurs without notice.
+The 60 odd kms road stretch has a superb road surface.
+For the initial 25 kms, the road is very narrow and difficult to overtake wide vehicles.
+This road crosses through villages and will let you bypass the jam at Dalkhola which occurs without notice.
 At night we covered this distance in an hour.
-There are police pickets and local pickets in most of the places at night.
+There are police patrols and local pickets in most of the places at night.
 The same distance took us 1 Hr 45 Mins during the day time.

 Islampur to Sevoke (via Siliguri) :